jchai002/choir-justice-supplies/au/en/basic-calling.markdown

 You can make an external call by picking up your phone and dialling the outbound number as you normally would:

-* 0X XX XX XX XX for domestic calls
+* A full domestic number for domestic calls
+* An eight-digit local number for numbers in your local area
-* XX or XXX for emergency numbers
+* **000** for emergency numbers
-* 00 XX ...
-XX for international calls
+* 0011 XX...XX for international calls

 You do not need to dial "0" or any other special code to make an external phone call.